Atheism and religion: Great Britain (English Law)

 The chief law officer is called Lord Chancellor and holds the title of 'the conscience of the monarch.
 British subjects have a long history of religious upheaval from the time when Henry VIII of England ordered the English Reformation.
 There followed a long period of alternate suppressions and liberalizations until, following the Restoration when common law became progressively more descriptive than prescriptive, judges were allowed some latitude in determining guilt (which is why English law is so ambiguous).
 British "religious atheists" are numerous and might include George Fox and, notably Jeremy Bentham, whose body is displayed in the South Cloister of University College London.

 United States

 Atheism in the United States is protected under the First Amendment's Free Exercise Clause.
 There are also online churches that have been created by atheists to secure legal rights, to ordain atheist clergy to hold ceremonies, as well as for parody, education, and advocacy.

-In 1797, the United States Senate ratified a treaty with Tripoli that stated in Article 11:
+In 1797, the United States Senate ratified the Treaty of Tripoli, which stated in Article 11:

 As the Government of the United States of America is not, in any sense, founded on the Christian religion; as it has in itself no character of enmity against the laws, religion, or tranquility, of Mussulmen; and, as the said States never entered into any war, or act of hostility against any Mahometan nation, it is declared by the parties, that no pretext arising from religious opinions, shall ever produce an interruption of the harmony existing between the two countries.